 This year, master the art of edible Christmas gifts you can make in advance.
 Here’s how to plan a gift-giving strategy that turns homemade treats into perfect DIY gifts for friends.

-- Get the goods.
+Get the goods.
 There are three basic essentials for creating edible gifts: the right tools, fresh ingredients, and cute gift packages to put them in.
-You probably have lots of the tools you need, but some fun ones to add to your baking arsenal might include a rolling cookie cutter that makes dozens of uniformly shaped cookies in minutes, a marble rolling pin that keeps the dough from sticking to the barrel, or cute mini pie, loaf, donut, and cake pans that are both on trend and perfect for gifting.
+You probably have lots of the tools you need, you can always add to your baking arsenal.
+Make sure you have all the tools your desired treats require, from rolling pins to loaf, donut, and cake pans that are both on trend and perfect for gifting.
 When it comes to ingredients, it depends on what kind of treats you want to bake and gift.
-Cookies?
+Breads?
 Pies?
 Cakes?
 Cookies are a perennial favorite, but mini cakes and pies are the new fruitcake.
-Once you figure out what kind of treats you want to create, hit the grocery store and get your goods.Then the fun part: Gift packages.
-Forget plastic bags that cling to your treats and fail to protect them from inevitable breakage—sturdy, customizable gift boxes are the way to go.
+Once you decide on your treat, hit the shops to grab what you need.

 Time it right.
 When it comes to edible gifts, timing is everything.
 Bake too early during the holiday season and risk giving gifts that aren’t fresh.
 Bake too late and spend your last few days before the holidays frantically gifting baked goods that get pushed to the “community treats” table during holiday get-togethers.
 The best time to bake and gift is early to mid-December, so you can deliver the goodies while you’re out and about without rushing.